karlch/vimiv/readme.md

 ### Vimiv, an image viewer with vim-like keybindings

+## Version 0.0.1

 ## Features
-vim-like keybindings
+* vim-like keybindings
-thumbnail mode
+* thumbnail mode
-basic image editing (rotate, flip, brightness, contrast and optimize)
+* basic image editing (rotate, flip, brightness, contrast and optimize)

 ## Configuration
 All options and keybindings can be configured in the file `/etc/vimivrc.py`.
 You